Psych-Plus-Team/FNF-PlusEngine/README.md

 [![GitHub pull requests](https://img.shields.io/github/issues-pr/LeninAsto/FNF-PlusEngine)](https://github.com/LeninAsto/FNF-PlusEngine/pulls)
 [![GitHub contributors](https://img.shields.io/github/contributors/LeninAsto/FNF-PlusEngine)](https://github.com/LeninAsto/FNF-PlusEngine/graphs/contributors)

-Engine based on Psych Engine 1.0.4, with modcharts like NotITG, ModStates and compatible with hxcodec videos from Psych mods 0.6.3 and 0.7.3.
+Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
+Also aiming to be an easier alternative to newbie coders with modcharts like NotITG and compatible with hxcodec videos from Psych mods 0.6.3 and 0.7.3.

-Follow the [Plus Engine channel on WhatsApp](https://whatsapp.com/channel/0029Vb6hfI9LdQeeQhhm5L1U) for updates, tips, and more.
+Follow the [Psych Engine notices on WhatsApp](https://whatsapp.com/channel/0029Vb6hfI9LdQeeQhhm5L1U) for updates, tips, and more.

-### Features
-- Variables for window and system management in Lua: Many variables were added, whether to hide the taskbar or window borders, etc.
-- Support ModState
-- Key Viewer
-- Modchart settings.
-- New Gameplay Changers (Opponent Mode, No Drop Penalty, Perfect Only).
-- You can choose your default accuracy system.
-ITG, Psych, DJMax, Wife3, osu!, Simple
-- Added the songs "erect" and "nightmare," BUT without stages and events, only levels
-- Support for NotITG levels (without modifiers) and Stepmania, includes UI
-- Android support
-- Added the "miss" and "combo broken" sprites
-- Added the option for "bad" and "shit" to break the combo
-- New VideoSprite functionality with optimized hxvlc
-- New shader compatibility depending on your graphics card
-- Judgement Counter.
-- Advanced variables in Lua for the craziest Modcharts.
-- New results State and really cool.
-- Compatible wth hxcodec videos from Psych mods 0.6.3 and 0.7.3.
-- Smooth Health Bar
-- +5 Languages availables
-- New cool transicioning
-- If you are in Charting Mode the step, beat, and section will be displayed in gameplay.
-- FPS Counter rework
-- Trace in Game
-- Rework the OutdatedSubstate.hx
-- Rework the FreeplayState.hx
-- More things will continue to be added in the future...

 ## Contributors